sodailot/assignment3/README.md

 The function of the analysis is to read all the test and train data and create a merged data set.
 The names of the variables are based on the features.txt but modified to allow for an easier reading.
 This is further shown in the codebook (codebook.md).

-A second dataset (tidydataset.txt) is then created from the merged data set.
+An independent dataset (secTidySet.txt) is then created from the merged data set.
 It is a tidy data set that contains the average of each variable for each activity and each subject.